feathersjs/docs/guides/advanced/debugging.md

 });
 ```

-You can then move that hook around the hook chain and inspect what your `hook` object looks like.
+You can then move that hook around the hook chain and inspect what your `context` object looks like.